rvarago/kitten/README.md

 - ``|`` as an alias for ``fmap``
 - ``>>`` as an alias for ``bind``

 The combinators are available conveniently in the header: ``kitten/kitten.h``, or by importing each one separately.
+And the main namespace is ``rvarago::kitten``.

 ### Adapters